skafiend/polybar-player/README.md

   scroll-down = ~/.config/polybar/player.sh down
 ```
 ## ~/polybar/player.sh
 - Change these variables as you need.
-Keep in mind that POSITION and DURATION is measured in seconds
+Keep in mind that POSITION and DURATION are measured in seconds
 - Other variables are pretty self-explanatory
 ### cmus
 ![cmus_preview](https://github.com/skafiend/polybar-player/blob/main/preview_cmus.png)